odissei-lifecourse/life-sequencing-dutch/pop2vec/graph/README.md

 - even if deepwalk is run with different hyperparameters, because not all hyperparameters are stored in the file name, models and embeddings may be overwritten.

 An example of a slurm script to run deepwalk is in `pop2vec.graph.slurm_scripts.run_deepwalk.py`.

+## Other scripts
+- `src/compute_yearly_node_features.py`: this was intended to use for training graph neural networks, but we never got to use them.
+- `src/fix_2010_adjacency.py`: unclear if this is necessary; if anything, it is needed for step 1.
+- `get_summary_statistics.py`, `network_summary.sh`, `content_output.txt`: scripts used to create summary stats off the processed data in step 1.
+    Rarely used.